 How does product liability insurance work?

-Product liability insurance works as a safeguard for business owners since it can help cover various instances where a product could cause damage or harm.
-If a customer claims injury or loss caused by your business’s product, your product liability policy will step in to cover the cost of the claim.
+Product liability insurance works as a safeguard for Australian business owners since it can help cover various instances where a product could cause damage or harm.
+If a customer makes a product liability claim for injury or loss caused by your business’s product, your product liability policy may step in to cover the cost of the claim.

-For businesses, product liability insurance can cover various situations where a product can negatively impact customers.
+For businesses, product liability insurance can cover various situations where a product can negatively impact customers and cause financial loss to a business.
 These can include:

-- property damage.
-The result of a third party’s property being damaged by your product.
+- Property damage caused to a third party’s property by your product.

 Like any insurance product, there are some cases where your business may not be covered.
 The following are some common exclusions in product liability insurance policies:

-- products that produce or include asbestos.
-Asbestos is a hazardous chemical, so policies are unlikely to cover it; and
+- Products that produce or include asbestos.
+Asbestos is a hazardous chemical, so policies are unlikely to cover it.

 Do I need product liability insurance?

-With this in mind, it’s important to consider what products you make and whether product liability insurance is right for you.
+It’s important to consider what products you make or sell and whether product liability insurance is right for you.

 How to get product liability insurance